More Information

 When we are asked “how long will the PolyPavement surface last” we say “from 5 to 10 years with no maintenance under normal wear conditions.”
 This is a good general estimate based on our experience.
 If the surface is subject to extremes of the factors listed above, the surface will need a maintenance application of PolyPavement sooner than it would if not subjected to extreme conditions.

-1. How the surface was treated with PolyPavement in the initial application is important.
+1. How the surface was treated with PolyPavement the initial application is important.
 Normally we specify a “Toughening Coat” application of PolyPavement to give the surface additional resistance to abrasive wear.
 However, when the surface is given this treatment for extra strength, the appearance of the surface looks a little less like natural soil than when it does not receive the “Toughening Coat” treatment.

 2. The actual wear (abrasion) the surface is subjected to as it is used is obviously very important.
 Abrasive action from foot traffic or rubber tires is cumulative.
 Ten thousand vehicles causes exactly twice the wear as five thousand vehicles.
 And one hundred thousand pedestrians causes exactly half the wear of two hundred thousand pedestrians.